 We still have urgent questions remaining about Tatton Brown Rahman Syndrome (TBRS):

 At the TBRS Community, we believe that progress starts with partnership.
+To this end, we have developed valuable resources to share with collaborators, including patient samples, medical histories, and mouse models.
 We invite patients, families, and researchers to be part of the discovery process together.

 We prioritize the voices of those living with TBRS.
 Through our Patient Priorities Survey, we identify what matters most to families and share those priorities with the scientific community.
 To support these goals, we’ve developed a Research Toolbox with valuable resources for advancing TBRS science.